How to Remove Negative Content From Google Search Results

 As complete removal is comparatively rare, it’s necessary to understand how negative online content can be suppressed (buried, pushed down).
 Although the word ‘suppression’ may be an inaccurate term because, for the most part, promotion is really happening.

-Example of a suppression program
+Example of a Suppression Program

 Let us say that a negative search result is identified and it cannot be removed from the source or from the search engine (Google, Bing, Facebook, etc.).
 The next step is identifying positive search results below the negative.
+We call these PUNs or ‘Positives Under Negatives.’
+These are search results that search engines think are relevant and therefore deserving of spots high up on search results.
+But they tend to show up just below the negative.

 We assume the search engine thinks the content is good but not quite good enough.
 So we help search engines understand that the PBN is more relevant than the negative, thereby causing the positives to rise.
 With enough effort channeled into improving PBN rankings, you can effectively “bury” negative reviews in search results.

-Clicking the heels of your red shoes together is a good start, but it'll take a bit more effort (sorry).
+Clicking the heels of your red shoes together is a good start, but it’ll take a bit more effort (sorry).
 Instead of relying on wishes and luck, take a more systematic approach to suppress negative content.

 Reputation X identifies, analyzes, and promotes the right content that will effectively suppress existing negative content.

 • Identify existing content: This means we look at your social media presence, articles, blogs, and Wikipedia pages.
 Technical aspects of each part of existing content are examined, as are the types of content and search engine optimization factors.
 We’re really trying to understand “user intent” so we can solve your problem more effectively by understanding what people are actually looking for.
 This helps us understand why people and engines think certain content is deserving of high marks.